 How Delta Changes Based On Time To Expiration

-Out-of-the-money call and put options will both head towards 0 as time to expiration gets closer.
+Out-of-the-money call and put options will both head towards 0 as the time to expiration gets closer.

 How Delta Changes As Volatility Changes